Niyanta5/NeuralNetworkTrainingWithBreastCancerDataSet/README.md

-# Building a Neural Network Training With Breast Cancer DataSet
+#Building a Neural Network from Scratch with Breast Cancer detection dataset
-Building a neural network from scratch and training it on Breast cancer dataset

-Building a Neural Network from Scratch with Breast Cancer detection dataset In this notebook, we’ll build a neural network using Python and NumPy.
+In this notebook, we’ll build a neural network using Python and NumPy.
 Here’s the roadmap:

-Create a basic neuron that calculates the weighted sum and applies the sigmoid activation function.
+1. Create a basic neuron that calculates the weighted sum and applies the sigmoid activation function.

-Train a neuron to learn the AND gate operation using gradient descent.
+2. Train a neuron to learn the AND gate operation using gradient descent.

-Visualize the transformation in 3D space with 3 hidden neurons.
+3. Visualize the transformation in 3D space with 3 hidden neurons.

-Explore the XOR problem in 2D, showing why a single neuron can’t solve it.
+4. Explore the XOR problem in 2D, showing why a single neuron can’t solve it.

-Train a neural network on the Breast Cancer dataset.
+5. Train a neural network on the Breast Cancer dataset.

-Add L2 regularization to prevent overfitting and improve the model architecture for better performance.
+6. Key Enhancements to the Neural Network for Improved Performance and Generalization

+7. Sample Predictions Analysis